 UMBC Exchanges and Programs

 International Student Exchange Program (ISEP): Bulgaria, China, Czech Republic, Fiji, Finland, Ghana, Hungary, Iceland, Latvia, Malta, the Netherlands, Sweden

 UMBC in Denmark – Denmark’s International Study Program (DIS) in Copenhagen

 Preferred Affiliates and Providers

 College for Global Studies: Greece, Ireland, Italy, United Kingdom

 Council on International Educational Exchange (CIEE): China, Ghana, Hungary

 Institute for Study Abroad (IFSA Butler): Ireland, United Kingdom

-International Studies Abroad (ISA): Argentina, Chile, Costa Rica, South Africa, Spain
+International Studies Abroad (ISA): Argentina, Australia, Chile, Costa Rica, New Zealand, South Africa, Spain

 School for International Training (SIT): Australia, Bolivia, Brazil, Cameroon, Central Europe, Chile, China, Ecuador, Fiji, Ghana, Jamaica, Jordan, Kenya, Mali, Mexico, Mongolia, Nepal, Nicaragua, Oman, Panama, Russia, South Africa, Switzerland, Uganda, Viet Nam